"

 • Example 3.4.1D: You could not use a whole note in 3/8 (m.
 5), because 3/8 has only three eighth notes per measure.
 You must use a dotted quarter note to fill the measure (m.
 6).

 • Example 3.4.1E: In 3/2, there are three half notes in one measure.
 In this case, a whole note does not fill an entire measure.
 Instead, a whole note is only worth two beats.
-In order for the measure to be complete, the measure requires another half note.
+To complete the measure, it requires another half note.

-Whereas all other notes and their corresponding rests are equivalent (e.g., a half note and a half rest are always worth the same value), whole notes and whole rests are different: in most cases, a whole rest literally refers to a whole measure of rest.
+While all other notes and their corresponding rests are equivalent ( for example, a half note and a half rest always have the same value), whole notes and whole rests are often different: in most cases, a whole rest specifically signifies a full measure of rest.

 • As we saw in Example 3.4.1, the whole note varies in value depending on the time signature.